METERON Quick Start a / DTN (METERON) - 08.05.14

 To perform further In-Orbit Testing and validation of novel communication techniques, such as Delay Tolerant Network (DTN) concepts and technologies.

-METERON experiments will support the implementation of a space internet, examine the benefits of controlling surface robots in real time from an orbiter – without going there yourself - and investigate how best to explore a planet through a human-robotic partnership.
+The METERON experiment supports the implementation of a space internet, examines the benefits of controlling surface robots in real time from an orbiting spacecraft, and investigate hows best to explore a planet through a human-robotic partnership.

-METERON will develop exoskeleton technologies which can be applied terrestrially in the medical field for the rehabilitation of patients.
-The tele-operation techniques developed for METERON can be used on Earth for tele-medicine as well as for operating robots in dangerous environments, e.g. handling of radioactive material or, in an off-nominal case, to work in a nuclear power plant after a contamination.
+METERON develops exoskeleton technologies which can be applied terrestrially in the medical field for the rehabilitation of patients.
+The tele-operation techniques developed for METERON can be used on Earth for tele-medicine as well as for operating robots in dangerous environments, e.g. handling of radioactive material or, in an off-nominal case, to work in nuclear power plants after a contamination.

 This investigation uses the following components either during performance of the real-time remote control operations: T61P laptop with DTN bootable DVD, ESA EDR laptop plate and bogen arm, ESA EDR 16 VDC and 120 VDC power cables, ESA Cobalt power brick, NASA MSG Laptop Computer (MLC) Ethernet External Cable, ESA COL VCA with bogen arm and the NASA G1 CAMCORDER with bogen arm.